 via Car, Bus, Ferry or Air

-This is the cheapest way to get to Phillip island with a car.
-It is not recommended but gueusts can visit Phillip island and retunr to Melbourne in one dat and still enjoy a tour with us. this is not recommended because Phillip Island and surrounds are worth far more than a one-day trip.
+This is the cheapest way to get to Phillip Island with a car.
+It is not recommended but guests can visit Phillip Island and return to Melbourne in one day and still enjoy a tour with us.
+This is not recommended because Phillip Island and surrounds are worth far more than a one-day trip.
 There is a lot more to see and do here than most people realise and a common complaint we hear is "I wish we had known there is so much to do and we would have planned to stay for longer".

-The journey form Melbourne requires a change of bus at koo wee rup (very easy and usually no waiting required) and takes around 2 hours to get to the San Remo bridge, and a further 20 to 25 minutes to Cowes.
+The journey from Melbourne requires a change of bus at Koo Wee Rup (very easy and usually no waiting required) and takes around 2 hours to get to the San Remo bridge, and a further 20 to 25 minutes to Cowes.